Kindergartens

 What will your child learn at kindergarten?

 In a kindergarten program, children use play to build their language skills and learn about numbers and patterns.
 They also learn how to get along with others, share, listen, and manage their emotions.
-Teachers and educators help children become curious, creative and confident about learning.
+Teachers and Educators help children become curious, creative and confident about learning.

 Kindergarten programs are designed to meet the needs of their local families.
 All kindergarten programs work with the Victorian Early Years Learning and Development Framework.
 This makes sure the programs are appropriate for children's ages, needs and interests.